-You are cordially invited to attend the Annual Meeting of Stockholders (the "Annual Meeting") of Tile Shop Holdings, Inc. (the "Company") on Tuesday, July 14, 2015, at 10:00 a.m.
+You are cordially invited to attend the Annual Meeting of Stockholders (the "Annual Meeting") of Tile Shop Holdings, Inc. (the "Company") on Tuesday, July 12, 2016, at 10:00 a.m.
 (Central Time) at the Company's headquarters, located at 14000 Carlson Parkway, Plymouth, Minnesota 55441, for the following purposes:

-- 1. To elect as Class III directors to hold office until the 2018 Annual Meeting of Stockholders, the following three nominees recommended by the Board of Directors: Christopher T. Cook, Robert A. Rucker and William E. Watts. - 2.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2015. - 3.
+- To elect as Class I directors to hold office until the 2019 Annual Meeting of Stockholders, the following two nominees recommended by the Board of Directors: Chris R. Homeister and Peter J. Jacullo III.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal - 2.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016. - 3.
 To hold a non-binding advisory vote on named executive officer compensation (a "Say-on-Pay" vote). - 4.
 To conduct any other business properly brought before the meeting.